-Mower County exceeds 1,100 cumulative cases over weekend - Austin Daily Herald
+Latest Stories

 Mower County exceeds 1,100 cumulative cases over weekend

 The Minnesota Department of Health on Monday reported eight new cases of COVID-19 over the weekend in Mower County, bringing the county’s cumulative total to 1,103.
-An estimated 30-35 are still infectious.

 Neighboring counties on Monday reported the following cumulative cases: Dodge (128), Fillmore (65), Freeborn (360, 1 death), Olmsted (1,747, 23 deaths) and Steele (351, 2 deaths).